PopupMaker/Popup-Maker/readme.txt

 There are several common causes for this which include:
 * You have not set up your popups targeting conditions (top right when editing a popup).
 * Your site is loading multiple copies of jQuery
+* Your themes footer.php file doesn't include <?php wp_footer(); ?> or it is not in the correct place (just before the `</body>`).
+* WP 4.5's inclusion of jQuery v1.12 broke your theme or another plugin - [More Info](https://wordpress.org/support/topic/stopped-working-suddenly-wp-45?replies=21 "More Info").
-* There is a JS error caused by another plugin or your theme.
+* There is a JavaScript error caused by another plugin or your theme.
 You can check this using your browsers console (Press F12).

 == Screenshots ==